MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-methodology.md

 - Performance
 - Carbon emissions – where available
 - Usage (requests, calls, users) across time
-- Any additional measurement that is relevant to the application
+- Any extra measurement that is relevant to the application

 A sample architecture of these proxies can be summarized with the following pic: